logandsg/logandsg/README.md

             º Precision
             º Step-by-step work (the screws disappeared or appeared)

-And ALWAYS finished what I have started.
+And  I ALWAYS finish what I start.

 This curious child is a grown-up right now.
 Full of passion for knowlegde and facts.
 I am constantly learning , cultural knowledge or languages, or acquiring problem solving skills.
 My mind never stops, neither my hunger to absorbe all the possibilities the world gives us every day.